Retirement Planning

 • Not Reviewing and Adjusting the Plan Regularly: Your retirement plan needs periodic updates.
 Life changes and market shifts make regular reviews essential to stay on track.

-Financial Independence, Retire Early (FIRE) encourages aggressive saving and investing to retire much earlier than traditional retirement age.
-Key steps include:
+The FIRE concept, short for Financial Independence, Retire Early, encourages aggressive saving and investing to retire much earlier than traditional retirement age.
+That means, yes, it's kind of a retirement planning strategy.
+Here are the key components of FIRE.

 • Building a large emergency fund